CuriousDrive/BlazingChat/README.md

 ## Videos

-The best part about Blazing that it's been documented while it was getting built.
+The best part about Blazing Chat app is that it's been documented while it was getting built.
 Please check out below videos if you want to learn how to make apps in Blazor WebAssembly
 | Video Series | Topics |
 | ----- | ---- |
 | [Start Watching](https://www.youtube.com/playlist?list=PL4WEkbdagHIRjjBJvK_TSfddJSvEEAtnt) | Blazor WebAssembly |